ebrook27/ebrook27.github.io/_portfolio/portfolio-opioid-risk.md

 ---

 ## Counterfactual Policy Simulations
-Building on the risk framework, we conduct **counterfactual mortality predictions** to evaluate how modeled outcomes respond to changes in policy-relevant variables.
+Building on the risk framework, we conduct counterfactual mortality predictions to evaluate how modeled outcomes respond to changes in policy-relevant variables.

-These simulations are **not causal effect estimates**.
+These simulations are not causal effect estimates.
 Instead, they are structured sensitivity analyses that explore how learned mortality relationships respond to controlled perturbations of inputs, holding other covariates fixed.

 We examine counterfactual scenarios involving: